 Co-Founder & Lead Teacher

-Jenny works with all populations and ages, including private executive coaching.
-She has been featured in publications including US News & World Report, Chicago Tribune, Shape, and Chicago Magazine to name a few.
-And her first book, The Kundalini Yoga Posture Manual: A Comprehensive Guide to Teaching and Practicing the Postures, is launching soon.
+Jenny has taught internationally in Iceland and at the International Yoga Festival in France.
+She’s worked with Fortune 500 companies, and has been featured in publications including US News & World Report, Chicago Tribune, Shape, CS, and Chicago Magazine to name a few.
+Her first book, The Kundalini Yoga Posture Manual: A Comprehensive Guide to Teaching and Practicing the Postures, was published in 2019.

-When Jenny is not teaching and developing educational programming you might find her on the high-wire or the flying trapeze at a circus and performing arts school whose board she chairs because as she likes to say, “I try to do something that scares me at least once every day.”
+When Jenny is not teaching and developing programming you might find her on the flying trapeze or spinning upside down in the aerial silk because as she likes to say, “I try to do something that scares me at least once every day.”

 Tait Medina, Ph.D.